 What is to be noted with utmost importance is that all the artists in PAG were either from a minority or dalit background.
 That was a welcome change in the Indian modern art world which was otherwise dominated by aristocrats (Raja Ravi Varma, Amrita Sher Gil) and bhadralok/ Bengali landlords (Tagores, Bose, Mukherjee) with the sole exception of Ram Kinkar Baij.
 In PAG, Souza was a Goan christian, Husain and Raza were Muslims, Ara was from a Dalit/ ‘untouchable’ caste.

 The most important guiding force of the PAG was the dynamic personality of Frederic Newton Souza who played the blasphemous genius role, utilising his Goan Christian identity.
-He was a very provocative painter, thinker and writer and an admirer of Frederich Nietzche and used to make controversial statements like, “Bombay Art Society and Bengal School must be lynched,” in his retort against the pointless debate between academic realism and Swadeshi/ nationalist art, represented by Bombay Art Society and Bengal School respectively.
+He was a very provocative painter, thinker and writer and an admirer of Frederich Nietzche and used to make controversial statements suc as, “Bombay Art Society and Bengal School must be lynched,” in his retort against the pointless debate between academic realism and Swadeshi/ nationalist art, represented by the Bombay Art Society and Bengal School respectively.
 Souza primarily painted four subjects: Christ, Woman, Male Head and Landscapes/Still Lifes.
 To all of these themes he infused his personal expressionist style that was full of nihilistic energy.
-Inspired by Nietzche, he took to anti-Christian writing and paintings and instead of painting Christ as a pleasing figure, he painted Christ as grotesque as possible.
+Inspired by Nietzsche, he took to anti-Christian writing and paintings and instead of painting Christ as a pleasing figure, he painted Christ as grotesque as possible.
 Souza was often accused of misogyny and chauvinism, for which there is ample evidence in his paintings, where the woman is pictured either as a grotesque gruesome figure or in a sexually explicit manner.
-Souza’s male heads became characteristically ugly creatures, which many art critics comoared to frog heads and Souza was of the opinion that he wanted to show the true character of humans which was ugly and not angelic.
+Souza’s male heads became characteristically ugly creatures, which many art critics compared to frog heads.
+Souza was of the opinion that he wanted to show the true character of humans which was ugly and not angelic.
 He migrated to London at the age of 25.

-But it is not that the Bombay Progressive artists did not go for any Indian antecedents or were purposefully avoiding any Indian influences.
+However it is not that the Bombay Progressive artists did not go for any Indian antecedents or were purposefully avoiding Indian influences.
 It is remarkable that the Progressives came all the way to New Delhi from Bombay to see the 1948 exhibition of ancient Indian art in Rashtrapati Bhavan/ Presidential Palace in New Delhi (which later became the collection of National Museum) and to derive inspiration from the ancient sculptures from various dynasties across India.
 Especially in the early works of M.F.Husain, the tribhanga/‘contraposto’ figural composition as in ancient Indian sculptures can be found.
-The solidity of Husain’s figures and the gestural economy of his painterly scheme borrows from Shilpasastra/ ‘Sculpture manual’ and mudra/ ‘hand gesture’ traditions of Indian dance sculptures.
-Ancient Indian dance and Indian sculpture were symbiotic, if one did not follow the other, and Sanskritologists are debating if it is shastra/ theory or prayoga/ practice that preceeded, and in a way, sculptures are normative or descriptive renderings of dance, from which M.F.
-Husain took his cues.
+The solidity of Husain’s figures and the gestural economy of his painterly scheme borrow from the Shilpasastra/ ‘Sculpture manual’ and mudra/ ‘hand gesture’ traditions of Indian dance sculptures.

 Husain’s career bloomed during his years of collaboration with the PAG; later, he stayed on in India living the full national life through its ebbs and tides but was exiled by the fundamentalist right wing.
 Like Souza, Husain was a migrant in the city and was from minority background, but unlike Souza whose English education and blasphemous attitude and articulateness gave him an edge in the metropolis, Husain had humble origins, being a signboard painter and toy maker, and it took him years of metropolitan life to adapt as the ‘globe-trotting gypsy’ and the charismatic philandering national artist that he became, towards the end of his life.